-This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Kalamazoo Lake, Saugatuck, MI on the evening of July 17, 2012.
+This rule will affect the following entities, some of which might be small entities: The owners or operators of vessels intending to transit or anchor in a portion of the St. Clair River on August 19, 2012.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be activated, and thus subject to enforcement, for only a short period of time in the evening.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This safety zone would be activated, and thus subject to enforcement, for only nine hours on one day.
+Furthermore, the safety zone may conclude earlier if the Captain of the Port determines that the safety hazards have been mitigated before 8:00 p.m.
 Traffic may be allowed to pass through the zone with the permission of the Captain of the Port.
 The Captain of the Port can be reached via VHF channel 16.
-Before the activation of the zone, we would issue a local Broadcast Notice to Mariners.
+Before the activation of the zone, we would issue local Broadcast Notice to Mariners.